nmi-lab/neural_sampling_machines/README.md

 # Neural Sampling Machine (NSM)

-This repository contains the source code for the paper " " accepted for publication in NeurIPS 2019.
+This repository contains the source code for the paper "Inherent Weight Normalization in Stochastic Neural Networks" accepted for publication in NeurIPS 2019.

 The file **model.py** implements Linear and Convolutional layers for Pytorch that provide all the methods for building Neural Sampling Machine networks.